phone_androidVPN Rankings · Ireland

 NordVPN — split tunnelling that works on Android, plus the speed crown

-A very close second and the better-value pick.
-It was fastest in our 2026 tests, NordLynx is gentle on the battery, and — the Android clincher — its split tunnelling works here despite being missing on iPhone, making it a feature-for-feature match for Express at lower euro pricing.
-With 50+ Irish servers and the deepest audit trail in the category, it is the configurable choice if Express feels steep.
+Our number one for Android, and the best-value pick too.
+It was fastest in our 2026 tests, NordLynx is gentle on the battery, and — the Android clincher — its split tunnelling works here despite being missing on iPhone, so you get the platform’s full power at keen euro pricing.
+With 50+ Irish servers and the deepest audit trail in the category, it is the most configurable app that never feels fiddly, unblocking RTÉ Player and Netflix on the phone without drama.

 IPVanish — unlimited devices, light on the battery